MicrosoftDocs/bot-docs/articles/designing-bots/core/ux-elements.md

 	Users might not be comfortable with sending and receiving complex and sensitive information such as passwords via speech.

-##OK, which ones would prefer in which scenarios?
+##OK, which ones would users prefer in which scenarios?

 Now that is a much better question to ask ourselves: How do users actually behave when presented to these 3 elements and how does that change given different scenarios?